UofT-HPRC/tpdp/simulation_idioms/using_sonar/README.txt

     new.read(outputs_thd, "0xCAFEBABE", tkeep="0xC", tlast="1")
     new.read(outputs_thd, "0x67452301", tkeep="0xF", tlast="0")
     new.read(outputs_thd, "0xEFCDAB89", tkeep="0x3", tlast="1")
+    # Wait for flag 0 to make sure the input thread is finsihed
+    outputs_thd.wait_flag(0)
+    # Finally, end the simulation
+    outputs_thd.end_vector()

     # Add these two threads to the TestVector
     tv.add_thread(inputs_thd)
     tv.add_thread(outputs_thd)

+Most things in here are self-explanatory, but one thing deserves mention: the use of flag 0 and end_vector.
+Basically, if you never call end_vector, the simulation will run forever. end_vector inserts a special event into the simulation that ends the test, but here's the problem: the test ends as soon as it sees the first instance of end_vector.
+So, we use flags in kind of the same way that you might use pthread_join.
+Hopefully that makes sense.

 ===========================================================
 GENERATE THE SYSTEMVERILOG TESTBENCH AND RUN THE SIMULATION